sriramrokkam/k8s-training/kubernetes/exercise_10_helm_basics.md

 Found it?
 Check the github [page](https://github.com/kubernetes/charts/tree/master/stable/chaoskube) for a detailed description of the chart.

 Of course, there are other ways to find charts.
 You can go to [charts org on github](https://github.com/kubernetes/charts) and take a look into the stable, test or incubator repositories.
 This is also where you find the yaml / template files of charts.

-In addition the helm organization recently created [Helm Hub](https://hub.helm.sh/).
+**Note:** The `charts` repo is officially deprecated.
+The helm organization recently created [Artifact Hub](https://artifacthub.io/).
 It is a very convenient way to search for a chart and lets you access multiple / different repositories at once (like stable or incubator).
-Take a look and see, if you can find the chaoskube there as well.
+However, not all charts from the former stable repo have been migrated (e.g. `chaoskube` is not yet availalbe).

 ## Step 3: install a chart
 Run the following command to install the chaoskube chart.
 It installs everything that is associated with the chart into your namespace.
 Note the `--set` flags, which specify parameters of the chart.